 How much phosphorus do we need daily?

-Only kids and teenagers need higher doses of phosphorus.
-Up to 1250 mg daily.
+Only kids and teenagers need higher doses of phosphorus of 1250 mg a day.

 Who is at risk for phosphorus deficiency?